nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ##### Example usage scenario:

 Step 1.
-The user selects a company and executes the `apply` command with relevant application details (e.g., position and status).
+The user selects a company and executes the `apply` command with relevant application details (e.g., position name and description).
 The command fetches the selected company and creates a new `Application`.

 Step 2.
 A copy of the company's current list of applications is made, and the new `Application` is added to the list.

 Step 3.
-The `ApplyCommand` creates an updated `Company` object containing the newly added application and calls `Model#setCompany()` to replace the old company in the model with the updated one.
+The `ApplyCommand` creates an updated `Company` object containing the newly added application and calls `Model#setCompany(companyToEdit, editedCompany)` to replace the old company in the model with the updated one.

 Step 4.
-The changes are committed to the address book by calling `AddressBook#setCompany()`.
+The changes are committed to the address book by calling `AddressBook#setCompany(companyToEdit, editedCompany)`.

 <puml src="diagrams/ApplyCommandSequence.puml" alt="ApplyCommandSequence" />